NineBitsLLC/laravel-html-cmd/README.md

 To use:
 * Place the master.pxp file in a folder accessible via HTTP.
 * Ask your secret key to the const SECRET
-* Set the public folder to const LAFRAVEL_PUPLIC
+* Set the public folder to const LARAVEL_PUPLIC

 ### EXTEND
 To extend the list of standart commands, edit:
 * const COMPOSER_COMMAND_LIST,
 * const LARAVEL_ARTISAN_COMMAND_LIST.

 To create other commands, edit:
 * Master::Init() method.